MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/setup-visual-studio.md

 ---
 # Setting up Visual Studio for Xbox Live

-In Visual Studio, Creators can target UWP and Xbox; ID@Xbox partners can additionally target Android.

    > [!IMPORTANT]
    > Prerequisite steps:
    > *  Set up a game at Partner Center.
 See [Getting started](index.md).